Data Analytics Essential As New Alternative Credit Scoring Models Emerge

 Business Insider said that FICO believes there are 3 billion individuals around the world who have never borrowed from a financial services firm and, therefore, have no credit history.
 Introducing new forms of measurement can turn those users into customers.
 The key, however, is to gather a wide enough range of data and evaluation methods that target specific demographics to avoid ending up in a situation where biases built into psychometric tests become problematic.
 Psychometric testing isn’t the only alternative credit scoring method rising on the market, and Business Insider said we are currently entering what will likely be the most disruptive period of change in financial institutions since the 1970s as new systems gain momentum.

-Getting and using the right credit scoring data
+Getting and using the alternative data for credit scoring

 Taking advantage of new alternative credit scoring models, not to mention being able to adjust as new market patterns emerge, depends on strategic fintech innovation.
 The big data movement has laid the groundwork for financial services firms as they gather large quantities of information from a wider range of sources.
 From there, dedicated risk management and credit scoring systems can analyze the raw data and present it to users in a digestible, actionable format.
 This allows decision-makers to quickly identify risk associated with loan applicants even though they are making those choices based on a wider range of data that is often unstructured in nature.